hyphacoop/reader.distributed.press/README.md

   - `postLinkColor`: Color for links within posts.
 - `defaultFollowedActors`: A list of URLs representing the actors that will be followed by default when no actors are followed.

-> The `@announcements@social.distributed.press` account will notify when a new site is published, created using the Social Inbox (https://github.com/hyphacoop/social.distributed.press/).
+> The `@announcements@social.distributed.press` account will notify when a new site is published, created using the [Social Inbox](https://github.com/hyphacoop/social.distributed.press/).

 ### Example `defaults.json`: